 These are perfect.
 I love them.
 The colors are so bright and cheery.
 Awesome job!

-Sew Like My Mom said...
+15. Sew Like My Mom says

 I really loved these, Amy!
-If I was an outsider voting, they would have been my choice! :)
+If I was an outsider voting, they would have been my choice! 🙂

 OH my goodness!
 Amy these are so incredibly cute!
 At first, I wondered if you were doing an ABC kind of thing, but I love that you used her initials!!
-It's so whimsical, fun, bright, and happy--perfect wall decor for a nursery!
+It’s so whimsical, fun, bright, and happy–perfect wall decor for a nursery!
 And those pennants are darling!
 Way to go!

 These are darling, Amy!
 So cute.
 I love the all the dimension with the layers and the stitching.
 So cute!